-During the 2016 financial year, the Board undertook a comprehensive review of its performance and the performance of individual directors.
-This review was externally facilitated and included feedback from directors and senior management.
+During the 2017 financial year, the Board undertook a comprehensive review of its performance and the performance of individual directors.
+This review was facilitated by the Chairman and included feedback from directors and senior management.
 This review concluded that the Board continues to operate effectively in the discharge of its duties and oversight of DuluxGroup.
 The review also concluded that the Board comprises directors with an effective mix of skills and experience whilst acknowledging the importance of addressing Board succession among other matters.
-A number of improvement actions were identified most of which have been implemented and some of which are ongoing.